 Naturally, there’s a lot more to this exciting technology than a brief introduction can suggest, so if you’re interested in learning more, you can read about integrating social networking services with public displays here.

 Public displays can also enable the study of civic engagement.
-This is especially true if a public display is installed for the public to use, but without a clear motive or purpose.
+This is especially true if a public display is installed for the public to use, but without a very clearly defined use case, motive or purpose.
 Because users are encouraged to interact with these installations to do practically whatever they want, public displays are an effective way to communicate with citizens who might otherwise be difficult to reach with traditional media.

 When citizens fill out forms, go to offices, read newspaper ads, or interact with others over the telephone, they take a conscious effort to participate in society.
 On an interactive public display, they often just “kill time.”
 Public users often just stumble upon displays and begin to explore what can be done with them, which makes this technology an effective tool to encourage civic engagement and to interact with citizens.
 If you’d like to learn more, you can read about civic engagement on public displays here.